cimm/orb/README.md

 * Read the weather forecast from Yahoo!
 Weather for a given city and trun green when the forecast looks fair.
 It will turn red if it looks bad.
 * Read the delay for the next given Belgian train connection and turn red when the train is delayed.
 It will turn green if no delays are found.
 * Read your Gmail inbox and turn green when you have unread messages.
 It will turn red if no unread messages are found.
+* Read the last build status from your [Nodeci](https://github.com/jbpros/nodeci) CI monitor and turn green if all tests passed.
+It will trun red if the monitor returns a broken build.

 ## Install